Board of Supervisors

 1) Authorize the District Attorney to accept a non-competitive grant from

-the California Governor’s Office of Emergency Services (CalOES) for the
+the California Governor’s Office of Emergency Services (CalOES) for

-the period of April 1, 2026 through March 31, 2027, based on the received
+for the period of April 1, 2026 through March 31, 2027, based on the

-Letter of Intent;
+received Letter of Intent;

-2) Adopt and authorize the Chair to sign Resolution 015-2026 designating
+2) Adopt and authorize the Chair to sign Resolution 015-2026

-documents via the CalOES Grants Central System;
+applications and award documents via the CalOES Grants Central

 3) Approve and authorize the District Attorney, or his designee, to